jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CW 42 Charities: business income
 Exempt income
-(1) Income derived directly or indirectly from a business carried on by, or for, or for the benefit of a trust, society, or institution of a kind referred to in section CW 41(1) is exempt income if— Subsections (3) to (8) expand on this subsection.
+(1) Income derived directly or indirectly from a business carried on by, or for, or for the benefit of a trust, society, or institution of a kind referred to in section CW 41(1) is exempt income if—Subsections (3) to (8) expand on this subsection.
   (a) the trust, society, or institution carries out its charitable purposes in New Zealand; and (b) the trustee or trustees of the trust, the society, or the institution is or are, at the time that the income is derived, a tax charity; and
   (c) no person with some control over the business is able to direct or divert, to their own benefit or advantage, an amount derived from the business.